raacz/utala/tenpo-ni_en.md

 Know that I will keep your work on this site so everyone can look at it.
 If you don’t like this, then don’t submit!

+## I want this: a talking knowledge device makes my document

+You should make your own document.
+However, if you want to improve your work using a talking knowledge device I want to know this: *Why* do you want to use a talking knowledge device?

+Maybe you feel this: your toki pona ability is small.
+Therefore, talk to me.
+I can search for mistakes in your document.
+Do not use the device.
+The device doesn't know toki pona well right now.

+Maybe you feel this: your art-making ability is small.
+You want to augment your art-making ability using the talking knowledge device.
+Understand: You absolutely can discuss things with me.
+Maybe you do not want this.
+I can understand this feeling.
+Damn!

+**If you use the talking knowledge device in your work, then say so.** Do not hide this fact.
+Many people feel strange because of this technology output and do not want to look at a document a tool has made.
+Therefore: say this: you used the tool.
+When I distribute your work I will also share this notice with the audience.

+Two years ago, someone made [tawa suli soweli](/mamtw/toki-en-lipu/lipu-suli/tawa-suli-soweli.md) using ChatGPT.
+The document was entertaining.

-## I want to non-word depictions in my work
+## I want to use non-word depictions in my work

 Talk to me about your desire.
-I disallow lots of depictions.
+I do not allow most depictions.
 It is my desire that colourful images are adornment.
 The communication in words is most important.

 ## My working ability is not very strong.
 What support can you offer me?